Swift Talk #29

 We refactor a class hierarchy using a protocol and discuss the differences between both approaches.

-0:55 With protocols, you can define shared functionality in a more flexible way than in a common super class.
-The protocol based approach is not without limitations either though, and we'll look at them a bit later.
+00:55 With protocols, you can define shared functionality in a more flexible way than in a common superclass.
+The protocol-based approach isn't without limitations either though, and we'll look at them a bit later.

 A Class Hierarchy